DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 }
 ```

-1. **id:** this is the primary key and is marked to be automatically created / incremented
+1. **id:** this is the primary key and is marked to be automatically created/incremented
 2. **customer:** one-to-one (1-1) relation with the Customer record
-3. **customer_id:** the foreignkey to the Customer record
+3. **customer_id:** the foreign key to the Customer record
 4. **level:** one-to-one (1-1) relation with the Level record
-5. **level_id:** the foreignkey to the Level record
+5. **level_id:** the foreign key to the Level record
 6. **parkingSpot:** the number of the spot

-The model ParkingSpace represents a occupied parking space.
+The model ParkingSpace represents an occupied parking space.
 If there are no parking spots occupied, then this table is empty.

 One ```ParkingSpace``` can not have the same combination of the level and parking spot twice.